By Donna Cardillo, RN, MA, CSP, FAAN

 How Can You Learn More?

 Experience alone is not always the best teacher.
 Take some time to study the art and the science of public speaking.
 Consider joining Toastmasters International or taking a course on the subject at a local community college.
 Go to the public library or your neighborhood bookstore.
 There are loads of books on the shelves about how to be a better speaker.
-See the recommended reading list for some ideas.

 With a little practice and some concentrated study of the finer points of public speaking, you’ll be able to dramatically improve your style and presentation content, not to mention your confidence and poise behind the podium.

-- Cardillo D. Learn to speak with confidence
+You might also enjoy reading Learn to speak with confidence